basaldev/nodeblocks-cloud-custom-adapter-example/README.md

 <img src="./docs/logo.png">

-# User Service Custom Adapter example for Nodeblocks Cloud
+# Auth Service Custom Adapter example for Nodeblocks Cloud

-This repository contains an example of a custom adapter for the User Service in Nodeblocks Cloud.
+This repository contains an example of a custom adapter for the Auth Service in Nodeblocks Cloud.
 All the templates are available in [this repository](https://github.com/basaldev/nodeblocks-cloud-custom-adapter-template) including the documentation.

 ## Installation